 Tomatoes have exceptional nutritional value.
 They are acclaimed for being beneficial to heart, eye, digestive, and skin health.
 Tomato farming is one of the most profitable agriculture business ideas.
 Tomatoes are widely consumed – they can be consumed in diverse ways including raw, as an ingredient in many dishes and sauces and also in drinks.
 Tomatoes are also used by food processors.
 Processing of tomatoes consists of canning, freezing, dehydration and juice production.
 Tomatoes are processed into tomato sauce, whole pealed, tomato and onion bruises, paste, shredded, puree and paste concentrate.
 This article will outline how to start the tomato farming business, and the tomato farming business plan – PDF, Word and Excel.

-Tomato farming is a lucrative business, providing income for millions of people, but there are some essential things you need to do before you venture into the tomato farming business.
-You have to make a decision on how many hectares you want to farm, which type of tomatoes you will farm, which season you are going to plant your tomatoes, and your target market..
-These choices will be affected by the amount of capital you have, and the size of your target market.
+Tomato farming is a lucrative business, providing income for millions of people, but there are some essential decisions you need make before you venture into the tomato farming business.
+You have to make a decision on how many hectares you want to farm, which type of tomatoes you will farm, which season you are going to plant your tomatoes, and your target market.
+These choices will be affected by the amount of capital you have, and your target market needs.
 If you do not have a lot of capital, you can always start small and grow your tomato farming business overtime.
 You also need to carry out market research (Who are you going to sell the tomatoes to?
 At what price?) and write a tomato business plan before you venture into the business.